b13nxx/futuristic-language/README.md

 Not representing this as a core value.
 However, it is an asset that everyone should have in mind. **Core values cannot be changed** under any circumstances, but everything else **can be changed, developed, or dropped, provided the core values are adhered to**.
 Because even if a language is artificially constructed, it needs to live and evolve like a living organism.
 This will ensure the **continuity of the language**.

-# Copyright

-Futuristic Language © 2022, Made with ♥ by Bahrican Akkoyun.

 # License

-The content of this project, which is **the result of the language**, is licensed under CC BY-SA 4.0 where you can easily **share** and/or **adapt** the work.
+This work, made with ♥ by Bahrican Akkoyun is licensed under CC BY-SA 4.0.

+You can **share** and/or **adapt** the work under the certain terms.
 To view a copy of this license, see [LICENSE.md](LICENSE.md) or visit [http://creativecommons.org/licenses/by-sa/4.0](http://creativecommons.org/licenses/by-sa/4.0).

-Also, **the language itself**, can't be copyrighted (nor I want it to be) by its nature.
 So I kindly ask you to **SPREAD THE WORD**.